andrewzm/bicon/README.md

     install.packages("gpclib", type = "source")

-For vignette compilation please make sure you also have LaTeX and XeTex installed.
+For vignette compilation please make sure you also have a LaTeX distribution installed.

 To install the `bicon` package and the other dependencies, please install `devtools` and then type